 11. Each float of the Rose Parade is decorated with more flowers than the average florist will use in five years.

-Forget to mention that the 129th annual Rose Parade will take place on January 1, 2018 at 8 am PST with a Theme of “Making a Difference” and will feature around 45 floats, 22 bands and 18 equestrian units with approximately 400 horses.
+Forget to mention that the 130th annual Rose Parade will take place on January 1, 2020 at 8 am PST with a Theme of “The Melody of Life” and will feature around 45 floats, 22 bands and 18 equestrian units with approximately 400 horses.